 The campus lots (including the Law School lot) are controlled by the University Parking Office.
-If you desire parking in one of the University parking lots (excluding the Law Lot), you need to go to the Parking Facilities Office (5525 South Ellis).
-If there are spaces in the University parking lots (other than the Law Lot) available, you will be assigned on a first come, first served basis.
-You have the option of putting yourself on a waitlist at the Parking Facilities Office, but this is no guarantee of a spot.
-Parking spots in the Law Lot are by lottery, and graduating law students may participate in a lottery for spaces in the Law Lot coordinated by the Office of the Dean of Students each October, but in most years, all available spots go to 3Ls with preference given to those driving carpools.
+Students desiring parking should go to the Parking Facilities Office (5525 South Ellis).
+Any available spaces will be assigned on a first come, first served basis.
+Students have the option of putting themselves on a waitlist at the Parking Facilities Office, but this is no guarantee of a spot.
+Law students may participate in a lottery for spaces in the Law Lot coordinated by the Office of the Dean of Students each October, but in most years, all available spots go to 3Ls with preference given to those driving carpools.

 Please note that anyone may park in the Law School lots after 3:30 p.m. on weekdays and any time on Saturdays and Sundays.

-If you have questions or difficulties with parking, please contact the Parking Office directly (see http://safety-security.uchicago.edu/transportation/parking/).
+Students with questions or difficulties with parking should contact the Parking Office directly (see http://safety-security.uchicago.edu/services/campus_parking/).

 20.4 PUBLIC TRANSPORTATION

-City Transportation: There are several means of transportation between Hyde Park and downtown, including the University’s nighttime bus service.
-For detailed information about city bus and train schedules, see http://safety-security.uchicago.edu/transportation/transportation.
+There are several means of transportation between Hyde Park and downtown, including the University’s nighttime bus service.
+For detailed information about city bus and train schedules, see http://safety-security.uchicago.edu/transportation/.

 Trains: Metra runs between Hyde Park (stops at 51st-53rd Streets, 55-56-57th Streets, and 59th Street) and the Loop (Randolph Station) daily.